tonethar/IGME-110-Fall-2025/documents/p3-lofi-deliverable.md

 - Submit to myCourses before the dropbox closes:
   - 9 *User Flow Diagrams* (these could be diagrammed, or easy-to-read text that is nicely formatted)
   - 5 or more LoFi wireframe screen mockups (if they are on paper, take pictures)
-  - 5 or more unique scripts (tasks)
+  - 5 or more unique tasks

 ---